albertus82/jface-utils/README.md

 The creation of a **preferences dialog** to manage the configuration of a SWT/JFace application can be an annoying and time consuming task: you have to create every single field; these fields could be a lot, so you might want to split them across multiple pages.
 Moreover, the basic JFace's `FieldEditor` classes aren't very flexible.

-This framework will allow you to create a complete preferences dialog by writing only two enums, and includes several customizable `FieldEditor` classes with localization support and other useful features.
+This framework allows you to create a complete preferences dialog by writing only two `enum`s, and includes several customizable `FieldEditor` classes with localization support and other useful features.

 ![Screenshot](https://cloud.githubusercontent.com/assets/8672431/19839894/0b8fe44a-9eeb-11e6-8ff4-c3b4f321c2b8.png)